askiiart/parcut/README.md

 - `--dry-run`: Do a dry run
 - `--only-delete`: Only delete files, don't modify the repo files from them (default: false)
+  - Without this argument, parcut will try to remove and add the relevant packages using `repo-add` and `repo-remove`, meaning it optionally depends on those programs.
+    - <small>These are needed to run the repo anyways, so you *should* have them installed already.</small>
 - `--delete-debug`: Delete debug symbol packages (default: true)

 ## Notes and credits